-- 1. Class lecture and discussion

-- 2. Application activities

-- 3. Small group activities and assignments

-- 4. Video and other media supports

-- 5. Research and presentation activities

-- 6. Electronic supplements and activities via Blackboard
+- 1. Online Class lecture and discussion - 2.
+Application activities (online and/or on your own) - 3.
+Small group activities and assignments (online and/or on your own) - 4.
+Video and other media supports - 5.
+Research and presentation activities (online) - 6.
+Electronic supplements and activities via Blackboard

-This course will be delivered online using a asynchronous format via Blackboard Learning Management system (LMS) housed in the MyMason portal.
+This course will be delivered online (76% or more) using synchronous format via the Blackboard Learning Management system (LMS) housed in the MyMason portal.
 You will log in to the Blackboard (Bb) course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
+The course site will be available on May 22, 2019 at 12:00 am.